 material world is through music and song.”
 Do you love to sing when you pray?
 Consider deepening your worship experience by singing with your synagogue choir this High Holy Day season.
 Rehearsals will be on Wednesday and Sunday evenings.
 No prior experience or ability to read music required.
 If you would like to sign up or for more information, contact Cantor Fran.

-Temple Beth Hillel is one of the founding congregations of GRIP which has been serving the poor and suffering of our community for 40 years.
+Temple Beth Hillel is one of the founding congregations of GRIP which has been serving the poor and suffering of our community for over 40 years.
 The shelter is a transitional program and helps homeless families get back on their feet.
 It provides the parents with job training and services so they can reenter society and a safe and stable environment for these families.

 Thanks in part to our support, GRIP has a a full kitchen and dining room, classrooms for skills training and counseling services.
-The jewel in the crown of the facility is the family homeless shelter that can house up to 75 residents.
+The jewel in the crown of the facility is the family shelter that can house up to 75 residents.
 One of the family residences is named after our synagogue.

 During the school year, the Beit Midrash students regularly cook meals for the shelter.
 In addition, TBH members volunteer to serve lunch at the GRIP Souper Center on the fourth Wednesday of each month.
-Please contact Jane Kaasa if you can help.
+Please contact Jane Kaasa if you can help. (see TBH Roster for contact information)

-Emergency Food Drive
+Emergency Food Pantry Drive

-As the economy weakens the demand for food assistance from the Richmond Emergency Food Pantry continues to increase.
-We have been doing a great job raising food to help our neighbors, but we need to keep it up.
 Thanks to everyone who has contributed, and continues to contribute food to the neediest in our community.
 Breakfast cereal and peanut butter are still in highest demand.
 Let us all continue to make sure that no one in our community goes hungry because they cannot afford to feed themselves and their families.
 When you come to synagogue, for religious school, to celebrate Shabbat or for an educational or social program, please bring some breakfast cereal or peanut butter.
 Let’s continue to share what we have by filling the red barrels in our lobby to overflowing to feed the hungry.

 The Food Pantry also needs money to buy meat and poultry, which we cannot donate, because of health laws.
 If you would like to make a donation please leave it with Arlene in the Temple office.
 Make your checks payable to the Richmond Emergency Food Pantry.